matthew-andrews/mattandre.ws/source/_posts/stop-going-to-networking-events-and-start-networking.md

 If you can, spend time preparing for each meeting, interaction or event before-hand seriously researching into people’s backgrounds and preparing intelligent informed questions.

-If you take time to properly identify and research shared interests, you’ll leave a better first impression and have a better chance of creating a more authentic and it will be more meaningful long-term relationship.
+If you take time to properly identify and research shared interests, you’ll leave a better first impression and have a better chance of creating a more authentic, meaningful long-term relationship.

 ## 4. Expand what you have to offer